KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 |**clearcoatRoughnessTexture**     | [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)             | The clearcoat layer roughness texture. | No                   |
 |**clearcoatNormalTexture**        | [`normalTextureInfo`](/specification/2.0/README.md#reference-normaltextureinfo) | The clearcoat normal map texture.      | No                   |

+The clearcoat BRDF is layered on top of the glTF 2.0 Metallic-Roughness material, including emission and all extensions.
+The `clearcoatFactor` determines the view-independent intensity of the clearcoat BRDF.
+If `clearcoatFactor` (in the extension) is zero, the whole clearcoat layer is disabled.
+Implementations of the BRDF itself can vary based on device performance and resource constraints.
+As in the specular term of the glTF 2.0 Metallic-Roughness material, the roughness input is squared to make it perceptually linear, and the Fresnel term uses a fixed refractive index of 1.5, corresponding to a F0 of 0.04.

+The values for clearcoat layer intensity and clearcoat roughness can be defined using factors, textures, or both.
+If the `clearcoatTexture` or `clearcoatRoughnessTexture` is not given, respective texture components are assumed to have a value of 1.0.
+All clearcoat textures contain RGB components in linear space.
+If both factors and textures are present, the factor value acts as a linear multiplier for the corresponding texture values.

+If `clearcoatNormalTexture` is not given, no normal mapping is applied to the clear coat layer, even if normal mapping is applied to the base material.
+Otherwise, `clearcoatNormalTexture` may be a reference to the same normal map used by the base material, or any other compatible normal map.

 ## Implementation Notes

 *This section is non-normative.*

 All implementations should use the same calculations for the BRDF inputs.
-Implementations of the BRDF itself can vary based on device performance and resource constraints.
 See [Appendix B](/specification/2.0/README.md#appendix-b-brdf-implementation) for more details on the BRDF calculations.

 The clearcoat formula `f_clearcoat` is computed using the specular term from the glTF 2.0 Metallic-Roughness material, defined in [Appendix B](/specification/2.0/README.md#appendix-b-brdf-implementation).
 Use specular F0 equal `0.04`, base color black `0.0, 0.0, 0.0`, metallic value `0.0`, and the clearcoat roughness value defined in this extension as follows: